Maintaining Your Immigration Status

 Maintaining your status is your responsibility!
 The Center for Global Programs & Services (CGPS) is here to help advise you, but it is up to you to keep up-to-date on your records.
 Here are some tips from CGPS on how to stay legal and be a responsible visa holder:

 The DS-2019 maintains your legal status in the U.S. You may only perform research or work within the authorized start and end dates on the form.
-If you plan on extending your program in the U.S., please submit a DS-2019 Visiting Scholar Extension Request Form.
-You will need to include payment for the International Service Fee with your request, as well as an updated offer letter from your host department with your new program dates.
+If you plan on extending your program in the U.S., please consult your hosting department’s administration to initiate an extension request.

 As long as the DS-2019 is current, an expired visa (valid full-page sticker in your passport) does not affect your status.
 You only need a valid visa to enter the U.S., not to stay.
 Once you leave the U.S., you will need a valid visa to re-enter.